Adhish2003/XNL-21BCE2536-SDE-2/README.md

 Advanced Portfolio Analytics: Provide detailed analytics on the user’s portfolio, such as the percentage gain/loss, risk analysis, and other financial metrics that help users understand their portfolio's performance better.

 API Rate Limiting: For the stock data APIs, ensure you have rate-limiting in place to avoid hitting API limits, especially when dealing with third-party services like Alpha Vantage or Yahoo Finance.

-These features could further enhance the user experience and functionality of your app.